20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 #### ISCO

 Outside of the ISCO, circular trajectories around the rotational plane of a black hole are stable[^stable].
 Within the ISCO, orbits are unstable (as circular orbits don't exist) - and matter spirals into the black hole quickly.
-This is known as the 'plunging' region, and will crop up a lot in future articles
+This inner region is known as the 'plunging' region, and will crop up a lot in future articles

 [^stable]: No orbit in general relativity is ever truly stable, as everything emits gravitational waves and orbits decay.
 Near a black hole, this effect is particularly intense.
 Inwards accretion for a disk I believe is primarily driven by fluid dynamics, but this is outside of my area of knowledge